zubenkoruslan/hospitalitai/README.md

 - `restaurant`: Restaurant owners/managers with full access
 - `staff`: Staff members with limited access

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👏 Acknowledgements

 - MongoDB for database